Skip to main content

 1. Click the Apple menu.

-4. Tick the box that says, “Play audio descriptions when available”.
+4. Turn on the switch that says, “Play audio descriptions when available”.

 Back to the top